zheng-jj/T03_Team_3_MAD/README.md

 Linked book information fragment to its review page

 Linked clicking on name of reviewer on review page to the reviewer's profile

+Added Feed page for following people you know

+Changed from normal recyclerview to firestore recyclerview for real-time updates for feed and reviews

+Added upvoting of reviews

+Implemented emailing methods

+Created popular books recyclerview for homepage

 # Chua Qi Heng
 Basic Features (Completed in Assignment 1):